rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 Attribute Mapping for Okta
 ==========================

-If you want the groups a user belongs to appear in the SAML attributes and assertions sent to Rackspace so they can be mapped into permissions, you may need to customize the group attribute statements Okta uses to include group membership.
-You can do this while configuring the SAML application in the **Group Attribute Statements** or edit an existing application by going to your Admin panel and modifying the **Group Attribute Statements**.
+If you want the groups that a user belongs to appear in the SAML attributes and the assertions to be sent to Rackspace so that they can be mapped into permissions, you might need to customize the group attribute statements Okta uses to include group membership.
+You can do this at the same time that you configure the SAML application in the **Group Attribute Statements** or edit an existingapplication by going to your Admin panel and modifying the **Group Attribute Statements**.

-For example, if you want to include all groups a user belongs to which have the word ``rackspace`` in your SAML assertions, add a field with an appropriate name like ``groups`` and select a regex filter with the value ``.*rackspace.*``.
+For example, if you want to include all groups that a user belongs to with the word ``rackspace`` in your SAML assertions, add a field with an appropriate name such as ``groups`` and then select a regex filter with the value ``.*rackspace.*``.

 .. image:: create_app_5.png

 |

-The following is an example Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
-This example assumes you have a group named ``rackspace-billing`` with users you want to access Rackspace billing services using the ``billing:admin`` Rackspace role.
+The following example shows a Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
+This example assumes that you have a group named ``rackspace-billing`` with users you want to access Rackspace billing services by using the ``billing:admin`` Rackspace role.

 Notes: